subtlepseudonym/subtlepseudonym.github.io/content/articles/missing-the-forest-for-the-trees/index.md

 {{< /image >}}

 ## Contrasting methodologies
 Building software is all about solving problems.
 So, to determine an interviewee's fitness, it makes sense to have them solve problems.
 In my experience, the two most common ways to do this are asking candidates to implement an algorithm or discuss system design.
-The former gets the candidate writing code and provides the interviewer with a quantifiable performance socre.
+The former gets the candidate writing code and provides the interviewer with a quantifiable performance score.
 The latter is less structured, asking the candidate to describe a solution to a broadly defined issue and discuss the tradeoffs involved.

 Real-world interview processes lie on a continuum between these archetypes and few adhere strictly to either end.
-The distribution along that continuum is not uniform though: many companies skew towards algorithmic problems, often strongly, for the quantifiable metrics it provides.
-This is a category error.
+The distribution along that continuum is not uniform though: many companies skew towards algorithmic problems, often strongly, for the quantifiable metrics they provide.
+Such policy indicates a category error in the understanding of how software is built.

 ## Precision vs accuracy
 Precision is a great quality to have, but it's meaningless without accuracy.
 Imagine a thermometer that displays the temperature out to four decimal places, but it's incorrect by up to twenty degrees in either direction.
 That thermometer has great precision!
 And it's useless for taking the temperature.